Bursaries in 2019 to improve Japanese garden skills

-The Japanese Garden Society is pleased to announce the availability during 2018 of a limited number of educational bursaries designed to assist successful applicants in acquiring or enhancing their Japanese garden related skills.
+In pursuit of our charitable aims, the Japanese Garden Society is pleased to announce the availability during 2019 of a limited number of educational bursaries.
+The intention is to assist successful applicants to acquire or enhance their Japanese garden related skills.
 It is aimed at UK landscapers/ gardeners and those on a gardening-related course of study.
 The bursaries may be used, for example, to contribute to travel or course fee costs and must assist applicants in acquiring new or additional skills in Japanese garden design, and/or construction, and/or maintenance.

 Background and Purpose